tarantool/doc/doc/tooling/tcm/tcm_releases/tcm_1.7.rst

 --------------------------------

 Error handling has been improved for LDAP authentication when the **Automatically add non-existent users** option is disabled.
-The system now provides clearer behavior in this scenario.

 It is also now possible to create a user via the UI with LDAP authentication enabled, simplifying user management in LDAP-based environments.